janklab/MlxShake/doc/UserGuide.md

 ## Equations

-Any equations in live scripts will be exported as LaTeX.
+Any equations in Live Scripts will be exported as LaTeX.
 For GitHub, CODECOGS helps display them by rendering them as images at document viewing time.